ILR-Stuttgart/from-parser-to-query/doc/day1-grew-match.md

 Full documentation of the UD tagset is found here: [https://universaldependencies.org/guidelines.html](https://universaldependencies.org/guidelines.html).
 The pages on POS tags and syntactic relations are particularly useful.

-## Sample query number one: looking for double objects in English
+## Sample query: Looking for double objects in English

 We're going to use the query finder to look for double object constructions in English.
 We're going to use the UD GUM corpus